 They added an attachment with a hose to their pump and, in the event of any frothing issues, they would insert the nozzle into the valve and spray directly into the system.
 Strainers located between the system and helicopter make sure there is no clumping or residue which is why thorough cleaning of the system is absolutely mandatory.
 FKMCD also put the entire system on a truck, to make it the system mobile to more easily refill helicopter reservoirs.

-Since Florida Keys were able to successfully control dengue with wide area spraying (WALS) with VectoBac WDG and a Venturi mixing system in 2010, several other districts have followed suit when the same mosquito species that transmits dengue began spreading Zika in 2016.
+Since Florida Keys in 2010 were able to successfully control dengue by incorporating WALS with VectoBac WDG and a Venturi mixing system, several other districts have followed suit when the same mosquito species that transmits dengue began spreading Zika in 2016.

 Broward County and Collier Mosquito Control District out of Naples, Florida use a similar system of helicopter applied VectoBac WDG and a Venturi mixing system.
 The Mosquito Research and Control Unit out of the Cayman Islands uses fixed wing aircraft, but the same basic mixing system.
 With the correct swath and droplet size, ground applications through backpack sprayers can be greatly reduced or even eliminated.
 The dispersal of Bti droplets through the air allows the material to reach even hidden or hard-to-reach water sources like gutters or tree holes.